Open Data and Quantitative Techniques for Anthropology of Road Traffic: Detecting traffic patterns with clustering

 The first cluster contains predominantly weekend profiles (76.16\% weekend, 23.84\% workday), with a slow increase in traffic between 4 pm and 5 pm.
 The second cluster is almost exclusively a weekend cluster (98.92\%) and has higher traffic in the early morning.
-The third cluster is also a weekend cluster (95.79\%), but here the traffic is higher in the wee hours, namely, at midnight and at one and two in the morning.
-The fourth cluster contains almost exclusively workday profiles (99.78\%), as it includes the morning rush hour, with higher values for 5 am, 6 am, and 7 am.
+The third cluster is also a weekend cluster (95.79\%), but in this case, the traffic is higher in the wee hours, namely, at midnight and one and two in the morning.
+The fourth cluster contains almost exclusively workday profiles (99.78\%), including the morning rush hour, with higher values for 5 am, 6 am, and 7 am.
 The fifth cluster is exclusively a workday cluster (100\%), with a morning and afternoon spike.
-The sixth cluster is also a workday cluster (93.76\%), with higher traffic between 2 pm and 4 pm, which is the afternoon rush hour.
+The sixth cluster is also a workday cluster (93.76\%), with higher traffic between 2 pm and 4 pm - the afternoon rush hour.

 The results are very similar for all other months.
 Winter months have less distinct weekend traffic patterns and more distinct patterns during the week.
 Interestingly, December has a high afternoon peak, which contains about half of the workday and half of the weekend counters, reflecting the afternoon errands and festivities typical for this month.
-The weekend afternoon spike shifts to later hours in the summer, while the morning spike shifts to earlier hours and becomes its own cluster.
+The weekend afternoon spike shifts to later hours in the summer, while the morning spike shifts to earlier hours and becomes a separate cluster.
 The morning cluster predominantly consists of the tourist traffic that transits Slovenia.
 Finally, the average weekend traffic in July and August overtakes the average workday traffic.

 When selecting three clusters, regardless of the month chosen, the most typical traffic patterns were the workday \emph{vs.} weekend curves and the afternoon rush hours.
-The workday patterns are fairly typical, with spikes at 6 am and 3 pm.
-The weekend curve starts the climb later, at around 10 am, continues throughout the day, and starts to drop at around 4 pm.
+The workday patterns are relatively typical, with spikes at 6 am and 3 pm.
+The weekend curve starts the climb later, at around 10 am, continues throughout the day, and drops at around 4 pm.
 The distinctive weekend counters are at the border and more frequently in the western part of the country.
 Slovenians seem to travel across the border for the weekend frequently.
 If they stay in the country, the \emph{Primorska} region appears to be the most popular (the same is true for tourists coming into Slovenia).